Scott Franklin | |

 Rank | Commander |

-Clifford Scott Franklin (born August 23, 1964)[1][2] is an American politician and businessman who has served as the U.S. representative for Florida's 15th congressional district since January 3, 2021.
+Clifford Scott Franklin (born August 23, 1964)[1][2] is an American politician and businessman who has served in the United States House of Representatives since 2021.
+He represented Florida's 15th congressional district from 2021 to 2023, and has represented Florida's 18th district since 2023.
 He is a member of the Republican Party.

 Born in Thomaston, Georgia, Franklin was raised in Lakeland, Florida.
 He earned a Bachelor of Science degree from the United States Naval Academy in 1986 and served in the United States Navy as a Naval Aviator flying the S-3 Viking off of multiple aircraft carriers and routinely deploying overseas.[3][4][5]
 Franklin later earned a Master of Business Administration from Embry–Riddle Aeronautical University and is a graduate of the Armed Forces Staff College.[6]